 The answer to that is simple: yes!
-Researchers are making clear scientific connections between compassionate acts of kindness and patient health outcomes, satisfaction with health care systems, and job satisfaction among medical providers.1 In fact, research by Stephanie Brown at Stony Brook University, and Sara Konrath, at the University of Michigan, has shown that it may even lengthen our lifespan.2
+Researchers are making clear scientific connections between compassionate acts of kindness and resident health outcomes, satisfaction with health care systems, and job satisfaction among medical providers.1 In fact, research by Stephanie Brown at Stony Brook University, and Sara Konrath, at the University of Michigan, has shown that it may even lengthen our lifespan.2

 At Heartland Pharmacy, we live the philosophy of compassionate care in our daily routines, and we see the benefits.
 We sat down with our external team to discuss the importance of compassion and how they see it making a difference in professional and daily life.